 Step 3: Open a Brokerage Account

 Ready to trade AMC shares?
-We’ll show you how to get started using the eToro stock app, which offers a built-in social network, advanced charting, and 0% commission trades.
+We’ll show you how to get started using a regulated broker.

-To get started, head to Google Play or the Apple App Store and search for ‘eToro.’
+To get started, head to Google Play or the Apple App Store and search for your broker’s app.
 Download and install the app on your device, then tap ‘Join Now’ to create a new account.
 Enter your name, email, and a username and password to create your new brokerage account.

-Before you can start trading, eToro requires you to verify your identity.
+Before you can start trading, FCA-reguated apps requires you to verify your identity.
 Simply take a photo of your driver’s license or passport with your phone and upload it through the stock app.
 You’ll also need to upload a photo of a recent utility bill that shows your address.

-Now you’re ready to trade AMC shares with eToro.
+Now you’re ready to trade AMC shares.
 Use the search bar to enter ‘AMC’ and tap on the stock when it appears.
 Then tap ‘Trade’ to open a new order form.

 Select whether you want to buy or short sell AMC shares, and enter how much money (in US dollars) you want to trade.
 You can also apply leverage to your trade up to 5:1 and enter a stop loss or take profit order to manage your risk.